-Blade fins tend to have various levels of flexibility and divers who don’t need to swim fast or go up against strong currents and who find their legs tire out fairly easily, will use blade fins.
+They tend to have various levels of flexibility and divers who don’t need to swim fast or go up against strong currents and who find their legs tire out fairly easily, will use this design.

-There are some diving fins that have been designed especially for snorkeling.
-These are a lot shorter than others, that makes them much easier to kick and putter around in, while swimming about the surface.
+There are some types of scuba fins that have been designed especially for snorkeling.
+These are a lot shorter than others, which makes them much easier to kick and putter around in while swimming about the surface.
 It is also easier to balance when trying to stand in more shallow water when wearing this type of fin.

 Stiff, short fins are one of those classic fin designs.
-Turtle fins tend to be heavier and thicker than bog standard fins.
-When these are used for backing up or helicopter turns or other advanced techniques for diving propulsion and technical diving these fins are very effective, as they are with frog kicking too.
-Although using flutter kicks with turtle fins will help a diver to move quickly, it can be a very exhausting way to achieve movement.
+Turtle fins tend to be heavier and thicker than bog-standard types.
+When these are used for backing up or helicopter turns or other advanced techniques for diving propulsion and technical diving these are very effective, as they are with frog kicking too.
+Although using flutter kicks with these will help a diver to move quickly, it can be a very exhausting way to achieve movement.